Softsplit/TSP-Source-2/README.md

 </p>
 <hr>

-[The Stanley Parable: Source 2](https://tspsource2.softsplit.org) is an ambitious project powered by S&box, developed by Facepunch Studios.
+[The Stanley Parable: Source 2](https://tspsource2.softsplit.org) is an ambitious project currently being developed by Softsplit Studios for S&box.
 The project's goal is to recreate the unique experience and mechanics of The Stanley Parable on Source 2, making full use of the engine's updated graphics and capabilities.
-This project is proudly presented by Softsplit Studios and is open source, inviting both players and developers to explore its inner workings.

 ## Installation